THIS YEAR’S GRANT POT IS NOW OPEN

 When can you apply?

-The deadline for receipt of completed application forms and supporting documentation for this year is Monday 4th October 2021
+The deadline for receipt of completed application forms and supporting documentation is Monday 2nd October at 4:30pm.

 How to apply